Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations

 As shown in Figure~\ref{fig:pitchfork-CM-barcode}, the 0-degree generator corresponding to $\bl_{\bullet,0}$ continues to $\bl_{\beta, 1}$ in the first case, while in the second, it continues to $\bl_{\gamma, 1}$.
 Nevertheless, the barcodes are isomorphic in terms of persistence.

 This ambiguity is not merely combinatorial.
-In the continuous case, none of the newly created attractors inherits the generator either: the attractor at $\lambda=0$ continues to the invariant interval consisting of all equilibria and trajectories connecting them.
-However, if we perturb the system, we obtain uniqueness (see Figure~\ref{fig:pitchfork-example}), and such a perturbation precisely corresponds to the choice of an AR-cascade.
+Note that in the continuous pitchfork bifurcation (Figure~\ref{fig:pitchfork-example} left) none of the newly created attractors inherits the generator either: the attractor at $\lambda=0$ continues to the invariant interval consisting of all equilibria and trajectories connecting them.
+However, if we perturb the system (Figure~\ref{fig:pitchfork-example} right), we obtain uniqueness, and such a perturbation precisely corresponds to the choice of an AR-cascade.

-\item\textbf{Extension to other settings:} There is a natural question of extending the construction to other settings, for example, parameterized continuous flows, or discrete dynamical systems. \item\textbf{Improvement of the algorithm:} Currently we employ the incremental algorithm described in~\cite{DW22} to compute the Conley-Morse barcode.
+\item\textbf{Extension to other settings:} There is a natural question of extending the construction to other settings, for example, parameterized continuous flows, or discrete-time dynamical systems. \item\textbf{Improvement of the algorithm:} Currently we employ the incremental algorithm described in~\cite{DW22} to compute the Conley-Morse persistence barcode.
 Can the fast zigzag algorithm presented in~\cite{DH22} be adapted to this setting to make the computation more practical? \end{itemize}